 A Residual ACT is administered by LSUS just before the beginning of each semester.
 By agreement with ACT, scores obtained through the Residual program are used at LSUS only and are not transferable to any other institution.
-If an individual is unable to take a National ACT and wants to enroll at LSUS, he or she may register for a Residual ACT at the Student Development and Counseling Center, AD 220, 318-797-5365.
+If an individual is unable to take a National ACT and wants to enroll at LSUS, he or she may register for a Residual ACT at Student Development, AD 230, 318-797-5365.

 Compass Testing: The COMPASS test is used for the placement of students in entry level college courses.
 The exam is 3 hours and is individually scheduled through the Division of Continuing Education, TC 133, 318-798-4177.